 I have used two-pack epoxy paint and now have white patches on my floor

 White marks on an epoxy floor are due to amine blush/blooming.
-This occurs when moisture is in contact with the coating as it is being applied or before it is properly cured.
+These floor painting issues occur when moisture is in contact with the coating as it is being applied or before it is properly cured.
 This can be due to excessive humidity, condensation and/or applying the product too thickly.
 If your floor has white amine blush, it can usually be removed by mopping with a 50:50 solution of citric acid and warm water.
 For more information, read our post on amine blush and amine bloom.

 There are pinholes in the paint